 - a.
-Examples include puck battles with multiple players pinned along the boards and rebounds with multiple players battling in front of the net. - b.
-As soon as an official blows their whistle, all players should separate and distance themselves immediately.

-2. Faceoffs
+Officials are encouraged to utilize their whistle to stop play earlier and potentially prevent unnecessary scrums and altercations. - i.
+Once the whistle is blown to stop play, players are expected to immediately leave the area and physically distance on the ice where possible. - ii.
+Officials are encouraged to assess appropriate penalties to players causing scrums or altercations rather than verbal warnings if those players have not appropriately abided by the whistle and direction from the officials to leave the area. - b.
+Hockey Canada encourages coaches to promote that participants refrain from spitting at any time during any on-ice activities.
+This would also include spitting water on the ice or in the bench area. - c.
+If an official sees a player spit or spit water onto the ice surface, they shall notify the head coach of the offending player's team at the next available stoppage of play.
+Coaches will be advised to address such instances with their team and reinforce that it is not acceptable.

-a.
-It is recommended that all players and the official remain distanced at the top, bottom or to the side of the face-off circle until the official blows the whistle and then move to their appropriate positions for the puck drop.
+- i.
+If a team has been notified two times within a game and a third occurrence occurs, officials may assess the offending player an Unsportsmanlike Conduct minor penalty under Rule 9.2(a).
+After informing the coach once again, state any further instances by any player will now be assessed as misconduct penalties and reported to the league on the game report or incident report. - 2.
+Faceoffs - a.
+It is recommended that all players and the official remain distanced at the top, bottom or to the side of the face-off circle until the official blows the whistle and then move to their appropriate positions for the puck drop. - 3.
+Handshakes - a.

-3. Handshakes

-- a.
 Officials may greet coaches, but no handshakes are permitted. - b.
 All participants (including coaches/staff and officials) should avoid handshakes, fist bumps, hugs or any physical contact, including goal celebrations. - c.
 Players will not shake hands following a game.
-Teams may line up on respective blue lines and raise their sticks.

-4. Bench/Penalty Box Protocol

-- a.
-Benches, including penalty boxes should be sanitized between each use by facility staff. - b.
+Teams may line up on respective blue lines and raise their sticks. - 4.
+Bench/Penalty Box Protocol - a.
+Benches, including penalty boxes, should be sanitized between each use by facility staff. - b.
 Hand sanitizer should be available on the bench provided by each team. - c.
 Full team permitted on the team bench. - d.
 All participants are asked to maintain social distancing practices while on the bench or in the penalty box as much as possible. - e.
-Bench staff are encouraged to wear face masks where physical distancing is not possible. - f.
-It is recommended that the same person open/close the gates and wear gloves. - g.
-Spitting is strongly discouraged on the bench or ice.

-5. Off-ice Officials

-- a.
-Timekeepers are encouraged to wear masks while working within the penalty box area. - b.
-If the facility has gates between the time-keeper box and penalty boxes, they should remain closed at all times during the game. - c.
-Officials should communicate with off-ice officials through the gate as opposed to using the hole in the box. - d.
-Timekeepers should remind players in the penalty boxes to physically distance as much as possible. - e.
-10-minute penalties should be served in the dressing room or at the players gate. - f.
-Off-ice officials should not enter the officials dressing room.

-6. Cross-ice and Half-ice Hockey
+It is recommended that the same person open/close the gates and wear gloves. - 5.
+Off-ice Officials - a.
+If the facility has gates between the time-keeper box and penalty boxes, they should remain closed at all times during the game. - b.
+Officials should communicate with off-ice officials through the gate as opposed to using the hole in the box. - c.
+Timekeepers should remind players in the penalty boxes to physically distance as much as possible. - d.
+10-minute penalties should be served in the dressing room or at the players gate. - e.
+Off-ice officials should not enter the officials dressing room. - 6.
+Cross-ice and Half-ice Hockey - a.
+U7 - i.
+Due to limited time and space in the dressing room, it is recommended that players arrive fully dressed except for skates, gloves, and helmet. - ii.
+Limit of two games on each ice surface. - iii.
+Games should remain at 3 on 3 cross-ice beneath the blue lines. - iv.
+The neutral-zone can be used for players not currently in the game zone. - v.
+Limit of three teams and a total of 38 players per ice time.